edlyubarets/STM32F407xx-bare-metal-peripheral-drivers/README.md

 **Peripheral configuration process:**

 For configuring peripherals use its **handle structures**.
 First member of handle structure is **config structure**, use this structure to configure peripheral parameters with peripheral related macros, you can find them in `.h` driver files.
-Second member is the **base address of peripheral**, use it to chose the peripheral you want to configure.
+Second member is the **base address of peripheral**, use it to choose the peripheral you want to configure.
 Then use the **Init** API to proceed the peripheral configuration.
 Also peripheral handle structure should be filled with zeros with memset function to avoid potential errors.

 **Peripheral functional usage process**